EichlerLab/docker_hub/README.md

 <br>

 ### 3. Automated Docker image builds
 - The operation process and logs of GitHub Actions after the push can be checked in the [Actions tab](https://github.com/EichlerLab/docker_hub/actions) of the repository.
-However, the current GitHub Action is **triggered only when changes to the Dockerfile are reflected in the main branch, and it does not operate merely by request.**
+However, the current GitHub Action is **triggered only when changes to the {software}/{version}/Dockerfile or {software}/{version}/environment.yml are reflected in the main branch, and it does not operate merely by request.**
 - If the Dockerfile is successfully built, the software will be built at the address **eichlerlab/software:version** on Docker Hub, with the repository name as the software and the version as the tag according to the commands defined in the YAML file. (e.g., base_docker/latest/Dockfile -> eichlerlab/base_docker:latest)

 <br>